BarriF13/Barri_CV/README.md

 - UI design : accessibility, typography, responsive layout, etc.
 - Prototyping & wireframing : structuring content, creating interactive layout , testing, etc.

-#### BA in Graphic Design -2002
-- Branding
-- Logo design
-- Photography
-- Color compositions and layouts
-- Packaging
-- Drawing

-## <a name="experience">Experience</a>

 **B design studio** (2004 - today)

-*Freelance graphic/web designer*
+#### *Freelance graphic/web designer*

-##### As a freelance designer I've been approached by different type of clients(freelancers , small or big businesses)
+Form the day I stepped in the university till today I am working as a freelance designer.
+I've been approached by different type of clients such as freelancers , small or big businesses.

- Mostly needed the identity and branding.
-After designing their brand, One of the key products category that I have always point them to, was the importance of their digital products presents in the cyber world.
+Mostly needed new identity and brand design.
+After that step,  I have always point them to the importance of the digital products and its presents in the cyber world.
-- I had to make sure that their digital products are up and running and tick certain boxes of the latest trend in industry, for example their website :
+As their designer and semi developer , I had to make sure that their digital products are up and running and tick certain boxes of the latest trend inthe industry, for example  on their website :
-- Being  Responsive , fast loading, optimized for  search engine and
+- Being Responsive , fast loading , optimized for search engine  and etc.

 - Tested for the best possible user experience

-- Designed with high quality of user interface
+- Designed with high quality of user interface standarts

 - All product - print or digital- follow the same branding (protocols ? prototype?)

+Also as a freelancer I was always chanllenged to :
-- Working with limited budgets for individual and freelance clients and still deliver market standard quality products.
+- work with limited budgets for individual or freelance clients and still deliver market standard quality products.
-- Co-oporate with different teams such as photographers , and make sure we are following the same goals
+- Co-oporate with different teams such as photographers , and make sure we are following the same goals.
-- Finding smart solutions for any technical ot financial problems
+- Finding smart solutions for any technical ot financial obstacle.

 **Lorca Digital Photography Studio** (2000 - 2003)

-*web/graphic designer*
-- Set design for photoes then use them for website and other marketing materials
+#### *web/graphic designer  ( in house)*

+Working for one of the biggest photography studio as a junior designer helped me to achieve :
+- Learn how to work within a big team for the same goal
+- Manage my own reponsibilities , work under pressure and meet deadlines
+- Achieve set design skills and help photographers to produce better visual products
+- Talking to clients when the senior designer weren't available
 - Branding and producing print materials
+- Producing high quality digital photoes
+-  Helping other designers to convert their print products to digital as they didn't know the technology then

 **HV Substations Development Co.** (2000 - 2003)

-*In house part time Web designer*
+#### *In house part time Web designer*

-- My first time Working side by side with a web developer, I learnt about HTML, CSS, Javascript.
-- I used to design websites with Adobe dreamweaver
+My first role as a web designer, working side by side with a web developer, I learnt about HTML, CSS, Javascript.
+Our approched to webdesign was very simple compare to now.
+I used to design the pages fully in photoshop.
+Now that I look back I can see, I insticaly was designing on UX/UI bases by implying these points :
+- How users going to feel when they approch the site
+-  What messages we like to deliver to the them
+- Is it easy for them to access the information they are looking for
+- What about accessibility
+and many more.

 ## <a name="interests">Interests</a>

-Art, Dance, Gym, game, sewing, Hike, DIY
+Art, Ballroom Dances, Gym, game, sewing, Hike, DIY